cosminaserbanica/CI-MS1-DayTripsSouthWales/README.md

   <dt><a href="our-trips.html" alt="Day Trips South Wales Our Trips Page">Our Trips</a></dt>
   <dd>The Our Trips Page is divided three sections, one for each location of the trip:
      <ul>
           <li><strong>Pen-Y-Fan</strong> - The section contains two columns, which are displayed as a row on desktop, and fall one under each other on smaller devices.
 One column contains Tour Details and a button which directs the user to the Book-Now page.
 External links have been added for further information about the pick up/ drop off locations.
-The other column contains a View more section, with pictures, an iframe for video and an iframe for location of the landmark.
+The other column contains a More Details section, with pictures, an iframe for video and an iframe for location of the landmark.
           </li>
           <li><strong>Brecon Waterfall</strong> - The same layout as the previous section has been kept for consistency.
 The only difference is that in this section, the View more column is being displayed before the Tour details.
 This decision was taken to enhance the design.
           </li>